Suicide and Suicide Risk

 Clinical Pearl: Inpatient Psychiatric Hospitalization

 Some youth with suicidal thoughts and behaviors will require an inpatient psychiatric hospitalization, with a goal of stabilization on a locked unit which has the means to observe patients closely and a treatment environment designed to prevent access to means of self-harm.
-This level of care is usually selected for identified patients following an evaluation in an emergency department, where a provider trained in suicide risk assessment considers what level of care is most appropriate.
-If an emergency department clinician determines that inpatient psychiatric hospitalization is necessary, they will identify a facility that has an appropriate, available bed and can immediately accept the patient for care.
+This level of care is often selected for identified patients following an evaluation in an emergency department, where a provider trained in suicide risk assessment considers what level of care is most appropriate.
+If an emergency department clinician determines that inpatient psychiatric hospitalization is necessary, they will work to identify a facility that has an appropriate, available bed and can immediately accept the patient for care.
 Once a patient has been accepted for inpatient admission, they will be sent to the facility by way of medical transport, so that close observation, care, and support can be provided en route.

 Caregiver and Family Support